mdwat90/react-webpack-babel/README.md

 # react-webpack-babel

 ## WIP:: Project objectives:
- - Configure webpack, react and babel from scratch for use of Typescript.
+ - Configure webpack, react and babel from scratch.
+ - Configure eslint, babel, and webpack settings for Typescript.